How to record accounting transactions for your small business

 Employee expenses paid on personal cards can be reimbursed from your business account, capturing the transaction through that payment.
 Keep a copy of the original receipt for your records.

-For businesses with frequent expense claims, a mobile expense app streamlines the process by capturing receipts, submitting reimbursement claims, and automating the accounting entry in one step.
+For businesses with frequent expense claims, a mobile expense app streamlines the process by capturing receipts, submitting reimbursement claims, and automating the accounting entry in 1 step.

 Once you've captured your transactions, you need to sort them into the right categories.